Strong NIR emission following the long duration GRB 211211A: Dust heating as an alternative to a kilonova: Host galaxy and underlying supernova

 Other known supernova types are also unable to explain such a ratio at $5$\,d \citep[see some examples in][]{2022lGRB-KN-Rastinejad}. \cite{2022lGRB-KN-Rastinejad} suggested that such a ratio can be explained by $100\%$ $^{56}$Ni ejecta with high, $\sim0.4c$, velocity ejecta.
 However, at $5\,\rm{d}$ such ejecta would be optically thin, where the fitting model of \cite{2022lGRB-KN-Rastinejad} is not applicable.
 It is more likely that in this case the emission would be similar to the nebular phase of Type Ia SN or stripped-envelope SN types, where high $K$- to $i$-band specific flux ratio is not obtained.

 While long/intermediate-duration GRBs without apparent supernovae were seen before (e.g., \citealt{GalYam2006b}; \citealt{Ofek2006GRB}), it is still possible that a supernova accompanied GRB 211211A but was too dim to be detected.
-For known types of SNe, GRB 211211A is required to reside at $z\gtrsim0.5$ for the SN to go undetcted \citep{2022lGRB-KN-Rastinejad}.
+Examining various GRB-associated SNe, \citet{2022lGRB-KN-Rastinejad} find that GRB 211211A is required to reside at $z\gtrsim0.5$ for the SN to go undetected. \citet{2022lGRB-KN-Troja} show that bright GRB-associated SNe, like SN\,1998bw and SN\,2006aj, would require larger distances, $z=0.8$ and $z=0.65$ respectively.
+However, modest extinction may allow even bright SNe to go undetected at $z\gtrsim0.5$- SN\,2006aj, for example, would be undetectable for host extinction of $E(B-V)\sim0.1$.
+Such reddening values are typical for GRBs \citep[][and references therein]{Covino13,Bolmer18}, and cannot be excluded for GRB 211211A (see \S~\ref{sec:summary}).